How to finally learn to code in 7 easy steps

 1. Make a roadmap

 With these smaller goals in mind, order them and compile them into a learning roadmap.
 The more personalized your roadmap, the better.
 However, it’s essential to start with the basics regardless of your ultimate goal.
-At this stage, your roadmap doesn’t have to be incredibly detailed, but you should at least know what skills you need to acquire at each stage.
+At this stage, your roadmap does not have to be incredibly detailed, but you should at least know what skills you need to acquire at each stage.

 2. Choose the right resources